AT Thru-Hiker Cindy Scott's Appalachian Trail Packing List

 Appalachian Trail Electronics, Navigation & GPS, Essential Hygiene Items, Less Important Hygiene Items, Bug Management Gear

-👆This section covers a wide range of things for trail, grouped into several key categories:
+This post covers a wide range of items for trail, grouped into several key categories:

 • Electronics & Navigation: